 Finally, the snack bar cabinets are going to be sprayed in Shoreline (SR-43), a soft grey derived from the color of stone.
-I went back and forth on this decision between grey and white, but after seeing grey cabinets on Pinterest, I was able to make my decision.
+I went back and forth on this decision between grey and white, but after seeing these grey cabinets on Pinterest, I was able to make my decision.

-I’m crossing my fingers that all of the colors will work well together.
+I’m crossing my fingers all of the colors work well together.
 There’s really only one way to find out, so I’m taking the leap of faith.
 I’ll let you know how it goes!